Criticism of Fidesz: Freedom of the judiciary

 The Fidesz government has been accused of removing independent judges, stacking the Constitutional Court and judicial institutions with loyalists, and appointing as chief prosecutor a former party member who has seldom pursued corruption charges against Fidesz politicians.

 In 2011, the government lowered the mandatory retirement age from 70 to 62, forcing judges to retire and freeing up vacancies for appointments by the government.

 In 2012, the government was criticized by the Venice Commission for concentrating too much power in a single official, the head of the then recently established National Judicial Office.

 In 2018, Tünde Handó, the government's judicial chief with close personal ties to Orbán and Fidesz, was accused by an independent panel of senior judges of abusing her function to interfere with the appointment process for senior judges in a move that confirmed longstanding accusations by individual judges and the political opposition.
-Hando unsuccessfully attempted to prevent the council from convening to frustrate the release of the report.
+Handó unsuccessfully attempted to prevent the council from convening to frustrate the release of the report.
 A flurry of judges' resignations prior to the report's release had also fueled suspicions that "something [...] sinister was afoot".